 The Foundation maintains cash balances in one financial institution located in Powell, Wyoming and with several investment service firms.
-The carrying amount of cash with the investment service firms totaling \$650,142 and \$869,061 at December 31, 2017 and 2016, respectively, was fully insured by the Securities Investor Protection Corporation (SIPC) up to \$250,000 per broker account.
+The carrying amount of cash with the investment service firms totaling \$851,919 at December 31, 2018 is fully insured by the Securities Investor Protection Corporation (SIPC) up to \$250,000 per broker account.

-The bank balances of cash with the financial institution were \$616,619 and \$1,035,520 at December 31, 2017 and 2016, respectively.
-At December 31, 2017, \$250,000 was insured by the Federal Deposit and Insurance Corporation (FDIC).
+The bank balances of cash with the financial institution were \$341,910 at December 31, 2018.
+At December 31, 2018, \$250,000 was insured by the Federal Deposit and Insurance Corporation (FDIC).